cardano-foundation/developer-portal/docs/get-started/koios.md

 4. Once your node is in sync, set up your dbsync instance (easier to use snapshots instead of synching from scratch) as per instructions [here](https://cardano-community.github.io/guild-operators/Build/dbsync/).
 Ensure that you're running dbsync as a systemd service (not as a script on terminal).

 5. You should now be able to run the `setup-grest.sh` script as per details [here](https://cardano-community.github.io/guild-operators/Build/grest/#setup).
-Thus, if you'd like to deploy gRest against mainnet version, you may elect to run `./setup-grest.sh -f -i prmcd -q -b <branch/tag>` which will set up all the components, endpoints and deploy them as service on your system.
+Thus, if you'd like to deploy gRest against Mainnet version, you may elect to run `./setup-grest.sh -f -i prmcd -q -b <branch/tag>` which will set up all the components, endpoints and deploy them as service on your system.

 6. [Optional] You can also install [ogmios](https://ogmios.dev) instance to have it enabled on your instance.
 This is currently not enabled by default, as it would require more advanced session management over WSS, that is more suited for a server-client architecture than a RESTful interface to access directly.
 There may be middleware leveraging this service in future, but it will not be scoped for v1 of Koios API.